kaushikmanjunatha/UMBC-DATA606-Capstone/docs/report.md

 - Gasoline and hybrid cars exhibit the widest range of prices
 - Diesel and electric vehicles show more concentrated price distributions
-- automatic transmissions exhibit the highest price variability
-- manual and CVT transmissions have more compact price distributions

 ### **Mileage vs. Age**